lightscapevr/website/markdown/getting-started-quest.md

 ### Installation on Quest 2 and Quest Pro

-*Reminder: if you have a PC with a good graphics card and only want to run VR Sketch tethered, then you don't need to install anything on the Quest!*
+*Reminder: if you have a PC with a good graphics card and only want to
+<a href="docs-getting-started.html">run VR Sketch tethered</a>, then you
+don't need to install anything on the Quest!*

 In the Quest 2/Pro, install the application "VR Sketch".
 You have to search for it by name (big main page, "Search" button at the top right, enter for example